 Content Note: Rated TV-PG.

 #12: When Calls the Heart

 This wholesome period drama may get a bit cheesy at times, but I love the old-fashioned romance and heartwarming stories the show shares with the audience.
 Yes, sometimes it can get a little soapy (see season 2), however, the show is totally worth it for Jack.
 I adore him as the leading man and I think you will too.

 Content Note: Rated TV-G. This is about as sweet and family-friendly as you can get.

-If you love Downton Abbey and don’t mind subtitles, then Grand Hotel is a must see TV Series set in Spain.
+If you love Downton Abbey and don’t mind subtitles, then the Grand Hotel is a must-see TV Series set in Spain.
 The star-crossed love story between Alicia and Julio is exquisite.
 The best part is that all three seasons are now available on Netflix.
 You don’t even have to wait for an ending.